ateef-khan/website-old2/src/index.md

 Most of our members have little prior knowledge when they join our team; the skills that people learn through FIRST Robotics can’t be easily taught in a classroom or learned at home.
 Because our robot is built entirely from the ground up we machine our own parts, do our own wiring, and write our own code.

-Any student that is curious about or interested in engineering is encouraged to join and learn these valuable skills as the year goes on.

 Most team members continue to use what they have learned into college, going on to pursue STEM degrees at engineering focused colleges such as Cal Tech, MIT, UC Berkeley, and Cal Poly SLO.

 # What Do We Do?